Vince-LD/Micropython_MMA8452/README.rst

 Usage Example
 =============

 See examples/simpletest.py for a demo of the usage.

 Documentation
 =============

+The documentation liked below is for the original MMA8451 library.
+However, the usage is same so most information linked in the documentation applies with this library.

 API documentation for this library can be found on `Read the Docs <https://docs.circuitpython.org/projects/mma8451/en/latest/>`_.